kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

   of the API objects to create in the edge cluster in order to deploy the syncer there.
 The default is `synctarget_name + "-syncer.yaml"`.
+- `-s`: exceptionally low info output.
+- `-X`: turn on debug echoing of commands inside the script that implements this command.

 The current workspaces does not matter if the IMW is explicitly specified.
 Upon completion, the current workspace will be what it was